 - The Beginner’s Guide To Designing And Building Your Ow Home

 Now for the Pro Tip.
 We always recommend that a home with a post-tension cable system have a clear sign, perhaps stamped into the garage floor, that reminds you or anyone working on your home how it was constructed.
 We want to ensure the tendons holding the cables in places aren’t damaged during future home projects.
-A simple sign can help alleviate that potential headache.
+A simple sign can eliminate a lot of future headache.

 It’s also important that you find a way to support your foundation’s cables.

-As a custom home builder in Central Texas, we know your property is an investment that deserves to be taken care of.
+As a custom home builder in Central Texas, we know your property is an investment you want to be sure to take good care of.

 Let’s get you that home you’ve been dreaming of!